 Have you ever had the perfect Florida day?
 There’s something so remarkable about a day spent exploring a Florida destination you haven’t been to before.
 On our first visit my husband, son, and I fell in love with a special place that is often overlooked: Historic Cocoa Village.

-It’s easy to focus on Cocoa Beach when you’re headed out to the east coast.
+It’s easy to focus on places like Cocoa Beach or Port Canaveral when you’re headed out to Florida’s Space Coast.
 But just before you reach the shoreline you’ll find the city of Cocoa, and within it is a charming shopping, dining, and recreation destination that was established over 100 years ago.
-Located along the Indian River, Cocoa Village combines a beach town setting with unique, historic charm.
-This walkable destination along Brevard Avenue, Harrison Street, and Delannoy Avenue is bustling with a blend of shops, restaurants, and art galleries.
+Located along the Indian River, Downtown Cocoa Village combines a beach town setting with unique, historic charm perfect for visitors to spend the day exploring.

 Here’s how we explored, where we ate, and where we shopped.